tschuelia/Pandora/README.md

 from pandora.pca import from_smartpca
 from pandora.pca_comparison import PCAComparison

-pca1 = from_smartpca("path/to/smart.pca1.evec", "path/to/smart.pca1.eval")  # this is a PCA object, see pandora.pca::PCA for more details
+pca1 = from_smartpca("path/to/smart.pca1.evec", "path/to/smart.pca1.eval")  # this is a PCA object, see pandora.embedding::PCA for more details
-pca2 = from_smartpca("path/to/smart.pca2.evec", "path/to/smart.pca2.eval")  # this is a PCA object, see pandora.pca::PCA for more details
+pca2 = from_smartpca("path/to/smart.pca2.evec", "path/to/smart.pca2.eval")  # this is a PCA object, see pandora.embedding::PCA for more details

-comparison = PCAComparison(pca1, pca2)  # this is a PCAComparison object, see pandora.pca_comparison::PCA for more details
+comparison = PCAComparison(pca1, pca2)  # this is a PCAComparison object, see pandora.embedding_comparison::PCA for more details
 similarity = comparison.compare()
 print("PCA1 and PCA2 similarity: ", similarity)

 kmeans_cluster_similarity = comparison.compare_clustering()
 print("PCA1 and PCA2 similarity of K-Means clustering: ", kmeans_cluster_similarity)

-# plot each PCA individually using pca.plot:
+# plot each PCA individually using embedding.plot:
 # outfile is a path where to write the figure to
 pca1.plot(outfile="path/to/pca1_fig.pdf")
 pca2.plot(outfile="path/to/pca2_fig.pdf")